AlexisHutin/mclog2event/README.md

 - Documentation for regex capture patterns
   Write a short guide explaining how named capture groups work in regex, using Minecraft log examples.

+- CI/CD pipeline
+  Set up GitHub Actions to build, lint, test, and maybe even release.

+- Unit tests
+  Add some proper tests for the matcher logic and other core parts.
+Gotta break stuff with confidence.

+- Docker image publishing
+  Automatically publish a Docker image to Docker Hub or GHCR on release so folks can just `docker pull` and go.

 If you’ve got ideas, feel free to open an issue or drop a PR.

 ---